navazjm/ultrashub/README.md

 If you encounter a bug or have a feature request, [send us an email](mailto:contact@ultrashub.io) or [create an issue](https://github.com/navazjm/ultrashub/issues), [create a discussion thread](https://github.com/navazjm/ultrashub/discussions).

+## Product Roadmap

+This roadmap contains all improvements and new features we plan for UltrasHub.

+Check the [Kanban board in this project](https://github.com/users/navazjm/projects/2/views/2) for an overview.

+Note: This roadmap is only the improvements and new features and not the bugs.
+We use GitHub issues to track public bugs.
+Report a bug by [opening a new issue](https://github.com/navazjm/ultrashub/issues/new); it's that easy!

 ## Contribute

 All contributions are welcome!
 Just open a pull request.
 Please read [CONTRIBUTING.md](./docs/contributing/CONTRIBUTING.md)